nencarc-digital/nenarc.digital/_sources/docs/index.md

 ## Overview

 This section will cover how to create your own book using this template.

+You will need a GitHub account setup for this process (if not using the nencarc.digital@gmail.com account) which can be done by clicking on this [link](https://github.com/join).

 You will learn how to